eyeonus/Trade-Dangerous/README.txt

 Optional arguments are denoted by a keyword that starts with one or two dashes ('--from', '-S').
 The difference between long and short versions?
 Readability.
-You can also 'stack' short versions, for example "update -F -G -A" can be written as "-FGA".
+You can also 'stack' short versions, for example "update -F -G -A" can be written as "update -FGA".

 There are "switches" which turn a feature on or off, such as '--detail' which makes the command more verbose or '--quiet' which